Indiana University Bloomington: Schools and programs

-Business Week ranked the undergraduate business program 8th in 2014 (3rd among public schools) and the graduate program 15th in the nation in 2008 and fourth among public schools.
+Business Week ranked the undergraduate business program eighth in 2014 (third among public schools) and the graduate program 15th in the nation in 2008 and fourth among public schools.
 Also, Business Week gave the undergraduate program an A in teaching and an A+ in career services.
 In 2016, Business Week ranked the undergraduate program 4th in the nation, #1 among public universities.
-The 2016 ranking for "Best Undergraduate Business Schools" by Poets & Quants ranked the Kelley School of Business 7th in the nation and 2nd among public schools.
-In its 2012 rankings, Poets & Quants also ranked Kelley's MBA program 5th in the nation in producing six Fortune 500 CEOs.
-In 2017, the Economist ranked the MBA program 17th in the nation, and 22nd in the world.
-It was ranked 7th in terms of percentage increase from pre-MBA salary.
+The 2016 ranking for "Best Undergraduate Business Schools" by Poets & Quants ranked the Kelley School of Business seventh in the nation and second among public schools.
+In its 2012 rankings, Poets & Quants ranked Kelley's MBA program fifth in the nation in producing six Fortune 500 CEOs.
+In 2017, The Economist ranked the MBA program 17th in the nation, and 22nd in the world.
+It was ranked seventh in terms of percentage increase from pre-MBA salary.

 IU Bloomington placed 13th for communication in the 2022 Shanghai Global Ranking of Academic Subjects.
 According to the 2020 Shanghai Global Academic Ranking of Subjects, SPEA is the second most highly ranked institution in the world for public administration.

 Jacobs School of Music was ranked No. 1 in the country, tied with Juilliard and Eastman School of Music by U.S. News in 2009.
 U.S. News has not published a music school ranking since then.
 The Hollywood Reporter ranked the Jacobs School of Music #4 in 2016.
 Music School Central ranked Jacobs #1 in the nation in 2014.